 hero media

-The Victorian towns to visit now that public transport is free
+The Victorian towns to visit now that free public transport has been extended

 In recent weeks, fuel prices across Australia have skyrocketed as the global oil supply crisis continues.
-To help ease the strain, select state governments are starting to introduce free public transport periods.
+To help ease the strain, select state governments have introduced free public transport periods.

 How it works